Inventory Shrinkage Guide for Small Businesses (+ Calculator)

 - Require employee logins: A POS system that supports unique staff logins gives business owners a powerful tool to prevent employee theft-related inventory shrinkage.
 It allows you to see detailed reports on which staff members handle receipts, sales, inventory adjustment, returns, and applied coupons to sales.
 You can also use staff logins to limit staff access to only the systems and areas they need to get their job done.

 - Conduct regular audits: Audits comparing sales and inventory reports with physical stock are great for detecting shrinkage.
 Doing so regularly will make it easier to track down the source of any discrepancies.
 Audits deter employees from engaging in theft and make stealing much more difficult to get away with.
-They are also essential for being sure that your accounting is accurate, and there are no discrepancies between your records and your actual inventory.
+They are also essential for being sure that your accounting is accurate and there are no discrepancies between your records and your actual inventory.
 An inaccurate picture of your stock can lead to bad inventory decisions and inaccurate reporting.

 - Place cameras in employee-only areas: In addition to using cameras on the sales floor to deter shoplifting, don’t hesitate to use video cameras in your store’s backroom and break, storage, and receiving areas.
 Employees have access to many out-of-the-way spots in your store, and that’s where theft generally occurs.
 Review footage regularly to ensure staff is not taking advantage of their employee privileges.

 - Use checks and balances: Stock counts and receiving tasks are opportunities for dishonest staff to hide theft within inventory adjustments and stock receipts.
-Having a two-person system for stock check and receiving creates more accountability and makes it harder for dishonest employees to steal.
+Having a two-person system for stock checks and receiving creates more accountability and makes it harder for dishonest employees to steal.

 - Create a positive work environment: If your employees respect you and your business, they will be less likely to try and take advantage.
 Pay your staff appropriately, offer perks and benefits, and treat them with compassion.
 Remember, you want your employees to be honest and ambassadors of your business both on and off the clock.

-Clerical Error Prevention
+Clerical Error Prevention Tips

 Accurate stock counts are essential for spotting theft-related shrinkage quickly.
 Clerical errors, however, happen all the time, despite being the easiest inventory shrinkage issue to solve.
-It is typically a matter of fixing your receiving, counting, and tracking procedures as well as automating your processes.
+It is typically a matter of fixing your receiving, counting, and tracking procedures, as well as automating your processes.

 Here are some steps you can take to mitigate clerical errors: